top of page

 Surrounding the island is a vast coral reef table, interrupted by deep water channels that allow access to the stunningly clear, blue waters for which the area is renowned.
 Along the coastline, rugged cliffs give way to lush mangrove forests and pristine sandy beaches, while the island's interior is dominated by high volcanic mountains, cascading waterfalls and traditional villages.

 Underwater, Guam is a diver's dream, with over 75 easily accessible dive sites catering to all skill levels, from boat and beach dives to exhilarating drift dives.
-Boasting over 200 species of vibrant coral and an abundance of marine life, the exceptional diving here is complemented by warm water temperatures and incredible visibility.
+Boasting over 200 species of coral and an abundance of marine life, the exceptional diving here is complemented by warm water temperatures and incredible visibility.

 Whether you're exploring the historic shipwrecks and aircraft in Apra Harbour or marvelling at the sheer walls and abundant pelagic life just offshore, Guam's crystal-clear waters and captivating natural beauty make it one of the best places to dive in Micronesia.